spotadev/next-id-twitter-wallet/README.md

 # Instructions

 NOTE:  17/01/2024 This code works and is considered complete.
+This example is using React.

 ## What is this project about?